Ab Initio Free Energy Surfaces for Coupled Ion-Electron Transfer

 where $C_\alpha$ is a constant.
 It is convenient when applicable to define the equilibrium coordinates for each state Then, noting that the constants $C_O$ and $C_R$ must be related such that the reaction free energy between these equilibrium states is the thermodynamic driving force $\Delta G_{OR}^\text{ex}$, a natural choice is so that the equilibrium reactant state has $G_O^\text{ex}(q_O,\xi_O)=0$.

 A practical challenge is that in the presence of high reaction barriers, the sampled histogram $p_\alpha(q,\xi)$ is often unpopulated for many regions in the 2D reaction coordinate space including, crucially, near the TS.
 However, this challenge can easily be overcome by employing methods common in Marcus theory (for $q$) and classical enhanced sampling (for $\xi$).
 Sampling over the CV can be achieved by standard techniques such as metadynamics or harmonic restraints \cite{constrained_pmf,jarzynski1997,Bussi2006}.
-If $U^{\text{bias}}_\alpha(\xi)$ is the resulting bias potential, the true distribution $p_\alpha(q,\xi)$ can be obtained from the observed distribution via Once the $\xi$ is sampled, the cross-sectional Marcus free energy curves are obtained by invoking the standard assumption that they are parabolic, whereby
+If $U^{\text{bias}}_\alpha(\xi)$ is the resulting bias potential, the true distribution $p_\alpha(q,\xi)$ can be obtained from the observed distribution via Once $\xi$ is sampled, the cross-sectional Marcus free energy curves are obtained by invoking the standard assumption that they are parabolic, whereby or under the assumption that the ET is symmetric,

 Here $\text{E}_\alpha(q|\xi)$ and $\text{Var}_\alpha(q|\xi)$ denote, respectively, the mean and variance of the conditional distribution $p_{\alpha}(q|\xi),$ which can be approximated from $p^{\text{obs}}_{\alpha}(q|\xi)$ \footnote{Interestingly, if we assume the energy gap sampling (Eq. (\ref{gap})) is harmonic, equating the change in free energy between the minima of the Marcus parabola at a particular value of the CV implies that $U^{\text{bias}}_R(\xi)-U^{\text{bias}}_O(\xi)= \frac{1}{2}(\text{E}_O(q|\xi)+\text{E}_R(q|\xi)-\lambda_R(\xi)+\lambda_O(\xi)).$ This equation relates the ET-coordinate statistics to the CV statistics, although in practice, it may not hold exactly due to asymmetry/anharmonicity in the ET, sampling insufficiency, or methodological uncertainty.}.